m-grant-prg/swoc/docs/doxygen/src/150-autotools-internal.md

 The gnulib files committed are updated by the repo owner from the latest version he has installed.

+\section header_naming Header File Naming Considerations

+\subsection internal_header_naming Internal
+Internal header files can have any name due to the current directory lookup of "".

+\subsection api_header_naming API
+If headers are installed in includedir the name should be as unique as possible due to the large potential for name clashes, namespacing would help.

+If headers are installed in pkgincludedir and a pkg-config file is supplied then the situation is like the above since the pkg-config file supplies the compiler with the Cflags of pkgincludedir.
+So, the compiler command line will have both -I${includedir} and -I${pkgincludedir} making a large pool.

+If headers are installed in pkgincludedir and all #includes use
+${PACKAGE}/example.h then the names can be anything.

 \section temporaries Temporary Headers and Libraries